North Carolina Studies in the Romance Languages and Literatures

 All manuscripts are anonymously peer reviewed by experts in the specific field in accordance with the strictest scholarly guidelines.
 As a result, NCSRLL is one of the most distinguished series in the country for publications on French, Italian, Luso-Brazilian, Portuguese, and Spanish literatures.

 The Studies in the Romance Languages and Literatures was founded by Urban Tigner Holmes in 1940.
 The first Editorial Board was composed of William M. Dey, Urban T. Holmes, and Sturgis Leavitt, all faculty at UNC.
 Members of the current Editorial Board include distinguished scholars from around the country who contribute their expertise to the success of the series.

 Books are published by the UNC Department of Romance Languages and the University of North Carolina Press, our distributor and business agent.
-Select titles may be purchased through the University of North Carolina Press Catalog.
-In partnership with the UNC Press, we are in the process of digitizing the full series in order to make these titles readily available to scholars once again.
+Titles may be purchased through the University of North Carolina Press Catalog.
+In partnership with the UNC Press, we have digitized the full back catalog of the series in order to make these titles readily available to scholars once again.